BKWLD/tram/README.md

 ## About

-Take the flexibility and performance of CSS3 transitions and manage them through a more powerful JavaScript API, while providing support for older browsers.
-Welcome to tram.
+The idea behind Tram is to take all the nice things about CSS transitions, but define them using JavaScript instead of CSS.
+This gives us more control, reliable timer events, and fallback support for older browsers.

-File sizes:
+*Welcome to Tram.
+Please keep your arms and legs inside at all times.*

-* dev ~`38 kb`
+* dev ~`40 kb`
-* min ~`14 kb`
+* min ~`15 kb`
 * gzip ~`3 kb`

 ### How it works